AndyMc3000/ci-ms3-pool-club/readme-assets/testing.md

 #### Client Stories ####
 > - [x] “One of the main goals of the website is to grow the membership of Cill na Martra Pool Club, and to provide value to visitors in the information is provides about the CPC.” - TEST RESULT: The site describes what the club is, what the benefits are of being a member, and how leagues operate.
-> - [x] “The website must give Club organisers a place to add new members and create and edit Leagues. - TEST RESULT:
+> - [x] “The website must give Club organisers a place to add new members and create and edit Leagues. - TEST RESULT: Admins can create new leagues, edit leagues, and add new members from functions listed on the Admin Homepage.
-> - [x] “The website must allow users on the site to view the current League Table.” - TEST RESULT:
+> - [x] “The website must allow users on the site to view the current League Table.” - TEST RESULT: A League Tabel can be accessed via a button on the Homepage.
-> - [x] “The website must allow new members to register and join the Club.” - TEST RESULT:
+> - [x] “The website must allow new members to register and join the Club.” - TEST RESULT: The site has a Registration page where users can sing up abd join the club.
-> - [x] “The website must provide an area where club members can view their current League statistics.” - TEST RESULT:
+> - [x] “The website must provide an area where club members can view their current League statistics.” - TEST RESULT: A club member can view thier Points, Matches Won, and Matches Lost statistics by clicking a 'My League Stats' buttton on the Player Homepage.
 > - [x] “The website must provide an area where club members can add a Match result when they have acted as a Match Referee.
-Adding a match must update the League Table and a members League statistics appropriately.” - TEST RESULT:
+Adding a match must update the League Table and a members League statistics appropriately.” - TEST RESULT: A member can add a match result by clicking on a 'Add Match Result' button on the Player Homepage.
+Once a member submist the Add Match Result form, a Python function calculates the additional points accrued by each Player in the Match, and also increments either their Matches Won or Matche Lost total.
-> - [x] “The website must provide an area where club members can edit and update their Account information.” - TEST RESULT:
+> - [x] “The website must provide an area where club members can edit and update their Account information.” - TEST RESULT: A member can update their Account details by clicking on an Edit My Account button on the Player Homepage.
-> - [x] “The website must provide an area where site Admininstrators can add a new League." - TEST RESULT:
+> - [x] “The website must provide an area where site Admininstrators can add a new League." - TEST RESULT: An Admin can add a new League by clicking on an Add League button on the Admin Homepage.
-> - [x] “The website must provide an area where site Admininstrators can add a new Player/Member." - TEST RESULT:
+> - [x] “The website must provide an area where site Admininstrators can add a new Player/Member." - TEST RESULT: An Admin can add a new Player by clicking on an Edit League button on the Admin Homepage.
-> - [x] “The website must provide an area where site Admininstrators can edit or delete a League." - TEST RESULT:
+> - [x] “The website must provide an area where site Admininstrators can edit or delete a League." - TEST RESULT: An Admin can edit a League, or delete it by clicking on an Add League button on the Admin Homepage.
+When they click the button they are taken to a 'Select a League' page.
+Once they selct a league and 'Edit League page opens.
-> - [x] “The website must allow users to find contact details for Club organisers and include a Contact Us form.” - TEST RESULT:
+> - [x] “The website must allow users to find contact details for Club organisers and include a Contact Us form.” - TEST RESULT: A Contact section on index.html lists a telephone number and an email address which can be used to contact CPC organiser.
+A Contact From in the same section allows a user to send a message to CPC organisers (they will also receive a copy of their message by email).
-> - [x] “The website must have a section showing banner adverts for CPC sponsors.” - TEST RESULT:
+> - [x] “The website must have a section showing banner adverts for CPC sponsors.” - TEST RESULT: All pages on the CPC site have a banner carousrel at the bottom of the page showing rotating banners for club sponsors.
-> - [x] “The website must be mobile-friendly.” - TEST RESULT:
+> - [x] “The website must be mobile-friendly.” - TEST RESULT: The CPC site is responsive to tablet and mobile devices.
 > - [x] “The website colours must be dark.
-The website will be used by Players at Match events on their mobile phones, and so a dark colour scheme will ensure that viewing the website while near a pool table will reduce the risk of Player distraction.” - TEST RESULT:
+The website will be used by Players at Match events on their mobile phones, and so a dark colour scheme will ensure that viewing the website while near a pool table will reduce the risk of Player distraction.” - TEST RESULT: Dark backgroundcolours have been used in the design of the CPC site.

 #### User Stories ####
-> - [x] “I want to learn about what the CPC is.” - TEST RESULT:
+> - [x] “I want to learn about what the CPC is.” - TEST RESULT: The index.html page has an introduction sections which outlines who the CPC are and how they operate.
-> - [x] “I want to be able to view the current League Table.” - TEST RESULT:
+> - [x] “I want to be able to view the current League Table.” - TEST RESULT: A user can view the current league table by clicking a button in the Leagues Table section section on index.html
-> - [x] “I want to be able to register and sign-up to join the CPC.” - TEST RESULT:
+> - [x] “I want to be able to register and sign-up to join the CPC.” - TEST RESULT: A user can acces a registration page/form from a link in the navbar on index.html, or from button on the carousel and in the introduction section on index.html.
-> - [x] “Once I'm sined-up and logged in, I want to be able to view my personal League statistics - my League Points, and my Matches Won/Lost. - TEST RESULT:
+> - [x] “Once I'm sined-up and logged in, I want to be able to view my personal League statistics - my League Points, and my Matches Won/Lost. - TEST RESULT: A user can view their personal league stats by clicking a 'My League Stats' buttton on the Player Homepage.
-> - [x] “If I act as a Referee for a League Match, I want to be able to record the Match result and update the current League Table.” - TEST RESULT:
+> - [x] “If I act as a Referee for a League Match, I want to be able to record the Match result and update the current League Table.” - TEST RESULT: A registered member can add a match result by clicking on an Add Match Result button on the Player Homepage.
-> - [x] “I want to be able to edit and update my Account information." - TEST RESULT:
+> - [x] “I want to be able to edit and update my Account information." - TEST RESULT: A User can edit their Account detilas by clicking an 'Edit My Account' button on the Player Homepage.
-> - [x] “I want to be able to find contact infromation for the CPC, and be able to send a message to the CPC organisers." - TEST RESULT:
+> - [x] “I want to be able to find contact information for the CPC, and be able to send a message to the CPC organisers." - TEST RESULT: A user can find contact details (telephone and email) for the CPC organisers on a Contact section on index.htmk.
+A user can also send a message to CPC organisers using a contact form in the Contact section on index.html.
+A copy of their message is sent to the user via email.

 #### [Back To Top ^ ](#top-of-page) ####